AlanahIHaynes/odin-recipes/README.md

-to add the file you created to git, do git add "filename" check git status to commit do git commit -m "Edited README and index.txt" to push, do git push origin main
+to add the file you created to git, do git add "filename" check git status to commit do git commit -m "Edited README and index.txt" to commit all modified files do git commit -am "Edited all these files" to push, do git push origin main